suhridsaran/bigData/Spark/projectOnBanking/README.md

 # spark - Project on Banking

-1. Projet on Bnaking : /Spark/projectOnBanking
+Projet on Bnaking :

 ANALYISIS OF MARKETING DATA FOR CALL CAMPAIGN BY BANK Brief description of project work : Banking institution—Ran a marketing campaign to convince potential customers to invest in bank term deposit.

+Note :
+1. Download the ProjectBD_Suhrid.docx which has screenshot's of out from spark console.
+2. Download and use bank-full.csv as data source.

 Problem Statement’s and solutions :